Cherry Red Records: History

+In December 2025, it was announced that Cherry Red had acquired the catalogues of Gull Records, State Records and Uproar Entertainment.
+The acquisitions transferred ownership of the master recordings and associated publishing rights for a range of pop, rock, soul, disco and comedy releases.

 Notable awards and prizes

 In June 2008 the Pillows & Prayers box set won the 'Best Catalogue Release category at that year's Mojo Honours.

 At the 2013 Association of Independent Music Awards, Cherry Red won the Special Catalogue Release award for Scared To Get Happy - a box set that explored indie pop from 1980 to 1989.

 In 2014, Cherry Red artist Dave Brock of Hawkwind won the Lifetime Achievement Award at the inaugural Prog Progressive Music Awards.
 They also picked up nominations for Matt Stevens (Breakthrough Artist) and Panic Room (Best Anthem).

 The 2015 Progressive Music Awards saw Genesis founder Tony Banks receive the Prog God award after his solo material catalogue reissue campaign with Cherry Red that year.
 The label also picked up nominations for John Lodge and Tin Spirits in the Best Anthem category, and Bill Nelson and Anthony Phillips in the Storm Thorgerson Grand Design Award category.

 Hawkwind's The Machine Stops, received a nomination for Album Of The Year in the Progressive Music Awards 2016.

-Cherry Red had two albums in the UK Albums Chart Top 40 in 2017.
+Cherry Red had two albums in the top 40 of the UK Albums Chart in 2017.
 Hawkwind's studio album, Into the Woods charted at No. 34 in May and the Fall's final album, New Facts Emerge, charted at No. 35 in July.

 On 4 September 2018 at the AIM Independent Music Awards, Cherry Red Records Chairman, Iain McNay, won the Special Recognition Award for his service to independent music for over 40 years, as the label celebrated its 40th anniversary.

 Hawkwind's studio album Road To Utopia charted at No. 44 in the UK Albums Chart in September 2018.
 Hawkwind's next studio album, All Aboard the Skylark, peaked at No. 34 in the UK Albums Chart in July 2019.

 Jim Bob, the former frontman of Carter the Unstoppable Sex Machine, charted at No. 26 in the UK Albums Chart in August 2020 with his studio album Pop Up Jim Bob.
 His 2021 album, Who Do We Hate Today, charted at No. 34 on the UK Albums Chart.

 Other UK charting albums for the label in 2021 included Hawkwind's studio album Somnia which entered at No. 57, and Kim Wilde's Pop Don't Stop: Greatest Hits, which peaked at No. 51.